subethaedit/SubEthaEdit-Modes/README.md

 ### What's new

+[SubEthaEdit 5][subethaedit_net] has been released.
+While most more popular modes now will just be integrated in the main release, more obscure ones still can find their home here.

+---

 This repository is currently under construction - we try our best to provide you with documentation and updated modes.
 Watch the master branch of this repository to stay up to date with our efforts.